 In addition to the water sampling stations described above, we also monitored several other locations for fecal coliform bacteria.
-At the Chitwood addition, we collected water samples from just inside the entrance (Chitwood #1) and 3⁄4 of the way down the main channel (Chitwood #2), Bear Creek and the North side Marina drainage inlet to Lake Lemon (Figure 1 and 2).
+At the Chitwood addition, we collected water samples from just inside the entrance (Chitwood #1) and 3⁄4 of the way down the main channel (Chitwood #2), Bear Creek and Knob Creek (Figure 1 and 2).